 In this Article

-When you are pregnant, people have their set of opinions regarding the belly size.
-They’ll tell you according to their experience, but the truth is, the size of the belly does not matter in pregnancy.
-As long as you are not overweight or obese during pregnancy, it is not a problem.
-The size of your belly should not be a concern to you, because not even a doctor can indicate your pregnancy duration until and unless an examination test is done.
+If you are pregnant, a lot of your friends and relatives would want to share their experiences with you.
+They will have their set of opinions regarding the weight, belly size, etc and they’ll share the information as per their experience, but the truth is, the size of the belly does not matter during pregnancy.
+As long as you are not overweight or obese during pregnancy, there is nothing to worry.
+The size of your belly should not be a concern to you.
+Don’t miss your doctor’s appointments and get the tests done at regular intervals – your doctor will keep you updated!

-Can Belly Size Accurately Indicate Your Stage of Pregnancy?
+Can Your Belly Size Accurately Indicate Your Stage of Pregnancy?

-Your belly size cannot accurately indicate the stage of your pregnancy; however, if you look into the hit and trial method, things may seem to work out.
+Your belly size cannot accurately indicate the stage of your pregnancy.
 Whether your belly is small or big, you cannot exactly determine the stage of your pregnancy.
-All women have a different body; if your friend’s bump was big enough in 6 months of pregnancy, it does not mean you will be the same size.
-Even if you have a small belly bump and if your doctor says that things are fine, then you need not concern yourself.
+All women have a different journey of their pregnancies.
+If your friend’s bump was big enough in the 6th month of her pregnancy, that does not mean your belly will also be of the same size in the 6th month of your pregnancy.
+If you have a small belly bump by that time and your doctor assures you that your pregnancy is progressing fine, you need not stress yourself!

-No matter how big or small belly size is during pregnancy, it doesn’t equate to the size of the baby because of the following reasons:
+No matter how big or small your belly size is during pregnancy, it won’t be equal to the size of the baby.
+The following factors will determine the size of your belly (and it won’t be equal to your baby’s size, at least not always).

-If a woman is tall and has a long abdomen, then her belly won’t grow outwards and the size of the bump will appear smaller.
-This is because the long abdomen makes way for more space for the baby to grow.
-Thus the baby grows upwards rather than outwards.
-On the other hand, if a woman is short, there is less space present between the butts and the lowest rib.
-This, in turn, implies lesser space for the baby to grow upwards, thus the overgrown bump size.
+If you are tall and have a long abdomen, then your belly probably won’t grow outwards and the size of your bump will appear smaller.
+Your long abdomen will make more space for your baby to grow.
+Your baby will have a lot of space to grow.
+As a result, your baby will grow upwards rather than outwards.
+On the other hand, if you are on the shorter side, there will be less space between your hip and the lowest ribs for your uterus to grow upwards; hence it will push outwards.
+And your bump will appear bigger!

-You know that your baby moves in the uterus.
-The activities of your baby in the uterus may change his positioning to an extent.
-Usually, by the end of the pregnancy, the baby’s position is heads-down, but due to the baby’s activities, the position may turn to heads-up.
-Such a change of position could change your belly size.
+Your baby will move around a lot in your womb during pregnancy and you must be aware of that if you are in the later stages of your pregnancy.
+The activities of your baby in the uterus may change his position to an extent.
+Usually, by the end of the pregnancy, the baby should be in a head-down position, but due to the baby’s activities, the position may change.
+A change in your baby’s position could change your belly size.

-When your baby grows in your womb, certain other organs have to compromise with the positions they generally hold.
-Be it placenta, intestines, or any other internal organ; a compact spacing could tend to overlap or could be pushed behind it.
-This may result in your bump looking all big similar to the size of the baby.
+As your uterus will expand with your baby, certain other organs of your body like the placenta and the intestines will compromise with their individual positions.
+As your uterus will grow, your uterus may be pushed behind it.
+This may make your belly appear bigger or similar to the size of the baby.
 And, in case the intestines may find a place near the uterus’ edges, the belly may look bulged out from the sides as well.

 5. Earlier Pregnancies

-Abdominal muscles are generally stiff when you are pregnant for the first time.
-But during your second pregnancy, your abdominal muscles get comfortable and stretch easily to ensure that there would be enough space for the baby.
-Such a condition may result in your bump looking bigger even before its time.
-However, this does not imply that your baby size is bigger; rather it means that the belly has become flexible enough to expand.
+Abdominal muscles are generally stiff in the first pregnancy.
+If you are pregnant for the second time, then your abdominal muscles must be comfortable and would stretch easily to ensure that there would be enough space for your baby to grow.
+In this case, your bump may look bigger even before its time.
+However, this does not imply that your baby’s size will be bigger.
+It would indicate that your belly is flexible enough to expand.

-The amniotic fluid surrounds the foetus during pregnancy.
-If the amniotic fluid is too much, it could pose a problem and if the fluid level is not adequate, then also it is a problem.
-It is known that in the first 20 weeks or so, the woman’s body produces amniotic fluid whereas after that the baby itself becomes developed enough to secrete the fluid from the lungs.
+The amniotic fluid surrounding the baby during pregnancy can fluctuate.
+Too much and too less of amniotic fluid could pose a problem for your baby.
+In the first 20 weeks of pregnancy, a woman’s body produces amniotic fluid, after that the baby becomes developed enough to secrete the fluid from the lungs.
 Thus, the amount of this amniotic fluid in the belly could also influence the belly size.

-Genetics play a major role in defining the baby’s size.
-If the parents are tall, the baby will come with the similar traits.
-Also, the birth order could define the baby’s weight.
+Genetics will play a major role in defining your baby’s size.
+If you and your husband are tall, your baby will have similar traits.
+Also, the birth order could define your baby’s weight.
 The first baby would not be that big in size as compared to the second one.
-Another factor could be the nutrition a woman gets.
-If a woman does not get the required nutrition, the baby may grow less and vice versa.
+Your nutrition will also determine your baby’s weight.
+If you don’t get enough nutrition, your baby may grow less and vice versa.

 Excited about the new bundle of joy entering your life?
-Here’s a week by week size chart that show’s your baby’s growth and how will you feel as your baby will grow.
+Here’s a size chart to help you understand your baby’s growth during the different stages of your pregnancy.
+Find out what your belly will look like as your baby grows and how you will feel.

 |Pregnancy Week||Belly Size|